- Enforce 2FA for all users

 - You must have the Maintainer or Owner role for the group.

-To enforce 2FA only for certain groups:
+To enforce 2FA for a group:

 - On the left sidebar, select Search or go to and find your group.